HORNET-Storage/HORNETS-Nostr-Relay/docs/demo-mode-guide.md

 # HORNETS Relay Demo Mode

-This branch contains modifications to run the HORNETS Relay in a demonstration mode with authentication bypassed for the admin panel.
+HORNETS Relay includes a demonstration mode where authentication is bypassed for the admin panel, making it easier to showcase the admin interface without requiring login credentials.

 ## Purpose